Owen Robertson Cheatham

 Owen Robertson Cheatham (1902–1970) was an American businessman.
 He founded Georgia-Pacific, a formerly publicly traded corporation on the New York Stock Exchange from 1949 to 2005, now a subsidiary of Koch Industries.

 Biography

 Early life

 Owen Robertson Cheatham was born on July 9, 1902, in Concord, Campbell County, Virginia.
 He attended New Concord Presbyterian Church in Concord.

 Career

 In 1927, he founded the Georgia Hardwood Lumber Co., (now known as Georgia-Pacific), a wholesaler of hardwood lumber headquartered in Augusta, Georgia.
 It was a publicly traded corporation on the New York Stock Exchange from 1949 to 2005.
 Under his tenure, it became a $750 million enterprise with a $1 billion+ asset base.
+The company became one of the world's leading manufacturers and distributors of tissue, pulp, paper, toilet paper, paper-towel dispenser, and other products.
 It is now a subsidiary of Koch Industries.

 Personal life

 He was married to Celeste Wickliffe Cheatham.
 She collected thirty-seven pieces of Dalí-Jewels, which were exhibited at the Virginia Museum of Fine Arts in Richmond, Virginia after her death.
-He died on October 24, 1970.
+Cheatham died of a heart attack on October 24, 1970 at a football game in Eugene, Oregon.
 He was buried in the New Concord Presbyterian Church Cemetery.